Trump floats possible defense treaty days ahead of Israeli elections

 Some Israeli officials have promoted the idea of building on Netanyahu’s strong ties to the Trump administration by forging a new defense treaty with the United States, focused especially on guarantees of assistance in any conflict with Iran.

-But some of Netanyahu’s critics have argued that such an agreement could tie Israel’s hands and deny it military autonomy.
+Also on Thursday Netanyahu’s chief rival Gantz assailed the idea as a “grave mistake”, arguing it would strip Israel of military autonomy.

+“This is not what we want,” the centrist candidate told a conference in Jerusalem.
+“We have never asked anyone to get killed for us.
+We have never asked anyone to fight for us.
+And we have never asked anyone anyone’s permission to defend the State of Israel.”

-Reporting by Tim Ahmann and Alexandra Alper; Additional Reporting by Matt Spetalnik; Editing by Chizu Nomiyama
+Reporting by Alex Alper in Washington; Additional reporting by Maayan Lubell in Jerusalem and Tim Ahmann and Matt Spetalnick in Washington; Editing by Chizu Nomiyama